Jhgomez/sopes1/project2/README.md

 16. (Optional) if you even need to restart Harbor or reconfigure Docker on your computer.
 Follow [this guide](https://goharbor.io/docs/1.10/install-config/run-installer-script/#connect-http) to restart both and remember to do the `daemon.json` docker configurations

+## Containerizing applications(Dockerizing Applications)

+Here is a very interesting [document](https://www.michalklempa.com/2023/03/combining-docker-images/) explaining what multi-layer docker images are and how we can inspect images further. `docker history --no-trunc=true <image_name> > <file_name>`, this gets the docker command history written into the file name given. `docker run --entrypoint '' --rm -it <image_name> /bin/sh`: This could helps us debug an image, basically we pass an empty entry point and then we execute the shell with the last command `/bin/sh` it could be /bin/bash`, after this we could try things like get the file address of a binary like `which curl` or `which java`, etc. To build all images I went to through their official repo

+### List of containers ports
+This is a list of the ports that our images are exposing.
+Be aware I had to build my gRPC client image with the following code `docker build -f client/Dockerfile -t grpc_client .`

+1. gRPC client: 8000
+2.

 ## Setting up Kubernetes

 ### Create a Kubernetes Cluster in GCP